mbrochh/nodebox-ansible/README.md

 * I had to download and install `libssl1.1.1`
   (see discussion here https://github.com/cculianu/Fulcrum/issues/126);
   I can likely remove this when a new Fulcrum version is released
+* The docker installation is slightly different because the installation instructions in the docker docs have since changed.
+  * we can now use `docker compose` instead of `docker-compose`
 # CLI Commands

 Just taking some notes here about useful CLI commands that k3tan shares in